agama-project/agama/autoinstallation/README.md

 #### After Partitioning

-Note: currently not supported ( params to install is not implemented yet )
+Note: currently not supported (params to install is not implemented yet).

 ##### Partitioning Changes